dearhive/MashShare/readme.txt

 > <strong>Stop slow loading times of your website with other sharing buttons and prevent ranking loose.</strong>
 > Other social buttons are often using external scripts which are increasing loading time of your entire website.

-> Mashshare is using NO external script dependencies.
-All code is loaded directly from your website and <strong>Mashshare ensures yours and your visitors privacy!</strong>  <br />
+> MashShare is using NO external script dependencies.
+All code is loaded directly from your website and <strong>MashShare ensures yours and your visitors privacy!</strong>  <br />
 >
 > <strong>New: </strong> Support for Accelerated Mobile Pages (AMP) when using the [official WordPress AMP plugin](https://wordpress.org/plugins/amp/):